Yuto3S/universalisHistoryDataGenerator/README.md

 $ pip install -r requirements.txt
 $ pip install -r requirements-dev.txt
 ```
 You can run the script manually with `python -m main` but nothing will happen because it will be lacking command line parameters.

+Before delving into the command line parameters, let's explain how the

 ## Command line parameters
 - `--calculate_shopping_lists`